SIEM Use Cases

 How to detect unauthorized access to shared folders

-Logsign SIEM can detect the access activities towards the shared folders on Windows systems by correlating them.
+Logsign USO Platform can detect the access activities towards the shared folders on Windows systems by correlating them.
 Access control logs and process creation logs are used during the detection process.
 Cyber attacker is detected by means of the findings obtained as a result of the analysis of the logs.

 1.